se-for-sci/se-for-sci.github.io/content/week07/designpatt.md

 You can put anything inside, and you can put them inside containers like `std::vector`.

+As you might be guessing, `std::optional` is really just a special case of a two element `std::variant` with the `std::nullopt` as one of the possible entries.

 ##### Type erasure

 What if you don't know the type you want beforehand?
 You can't put that on the